oscillo-finance/Docs/docs/source/welcome/oscillo.rst

 What is oscillo?
 ================

-oscillo is a gasless trading protocol that supports full limit order books with an interface familiar to centralized exchanges.
-You can use limit orders with gasless transactions (meta-transaction in other words).
-Once again, you sign messages(not transactions) containing information about a transaction.
-Relayer(here oscillo) sends transactions with this information to the blockchain network, paying for the gas cost.
-At oscillo, You don't need to prepare any native tokens like ETH and MATIC for the gas cost and move assets from your wallet.
-Your assets remain entirely in your wallet until the matched orders are settled.
+Oscillo is a trading protocol with gasless transactions with an order book system similar to centralized exchanges.
+Traders are able to use gasless transactions to make limit orders.
+Oscillo sends these transactions to the blockchain and pays the transaction fee.
+When using Oscillo, traders do not have to provide native tokens such as ETH or MATIC for gas.
+Their assets remain in their wallet until the moment their order processes.